 As a consultant, I have used this approach for years, and when executed properly it is very effective because it hits on a number of effective communication strategies.
 It is important for sales leaders to remember that every person learns in a different way (visual, auditory, kinesthetic, etc.) Using this 3-pronged approach will help sales managers address each of their sales reps’ individual needs.

 Compensation plan communication is a critical step in the sales planning process, and a strong, confident, and clear presentation can help motivate sales reps for the year ahead.
 Sales reps should hear a consistent message a minimum of three times.
 The messages should start broad and eventually grow more detailed as they get down to the individual level.

-- From the Sales Manager: The second message should come from the Sales Manager in a team meeting following the annual kick off.
-Focus on how the new incentive plan will affect the their specific sales team, and reinforce the advantages and benefits for the team as a whole.
+The second message should come from the Sales Manager in a team meeting following the annual kick off.
+Focus on how the new incentive plan will affect their specific sales team, and reinforce the advantages and benefits for the team as a whole.
 This will also provide an opportunity for the sales reps to ask questions they may not have felt comfortable asking in front of the entire sales team.

 Other Tips for A Successful Plan Rollout

 Alongside your plan communication strategy, there are several additional best practices you can follow to ensure that your plan is well-received by sales reps and the design process goes smoothly.